SinghShubhamkumarkrishnadev/Immutable-Passport-Integration-Guide/README.md

             res.redirect('/');
            });
 ```
-## step 7:Initiating a Transaction from Passport
+## Step 7: Initiating a Transaction with Passport

  Use Passport to initiate a blockchain transaction from your Express.js application(Shubham.js):
 ```bash